Easy explanation of the Orbital Coordinates

 Who is God

-"Radial coordinates are spherical coordinates in motion"
+"Orbital coordinates are spherical coordinates in motion"

 These coordinates don't use, as base, trigonometry parameters of union with the Cartesian Coordinates (sin, cos, etc.), but vectors of speed W (angular) V (lineal).

 That way, this coordinates type can be defined as dynamic mathematics.

 The radial coordinates are a system of spherical coordinates that are used as group when being united and developing all their parameters by means of a time vector.

 This vector of time -taking it from its beginning until its finalisation- unites and makes work to the whole group of formulas and parameters, with which the result can express us motions and geometric figures.